MessageKit/MessageKit/README.md

 - Download the project and check out the current code base.
 Suggest any improvements by opening a new issue.
 - Check out the [What's Next](#whats-next) section :point_down: to see where we are headed.
 - Check [StackOverflow](https://stackoverflow.com/questions/tagged/messagekit)
-- Install [SwiftLint](https://github.com/realm/SwiftLint) too keep yourself in :neckbeard: style.
+- Install [SwiftLint](https://github.com/realm/SwiftLint) to keep yourself in :neckbeard: style.
 - Be kind and helpful.